aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 **Appendix B: Definitions**

-**Bat**—To propel a ball by hitting it with another ball that is still in one’s possession at the time of the hit.
+**Bat**—To propel a ball by hitting it with another ball that is still in one's possession at the time of the hit.

 **Beaters**—Two players on each team who must wear black headbands and throw, kick, or in any way propel the dodgeballs by “knocking out” other players.

-**Dodgeball**—One of three 8.5 inch diameter inflated rubber balls which may only be used by the beaters and are used to temporarily knock opponents out (see: *2.3.2.
-Dodgeballs*).
+**Dodgeball**—One of three 8.5 inch diameter inflated rubber balls which may only be used by the beaters and are used to temporarily knock opponents out (see: *[2.3.2.
+Dodgeballs](#232-dodgeballs)*).

 **Brooms down**—A call made by the referee at the start of the game.
 After brooms down, players may no longer change position headbands or location behind the keeper zone line.

 **Brooms up**—A call made by the referee at the beginning of a period.
 At the first “B” sound of brooms up, play begins.

-**Chasers**—Three players on each team who must wear white headbands and throw, kick, or in any way pass the Quadball through the opposing team’s hoops to score 10 points and attempt to stop the other team from doing so.
+**Chasers**—Three players on each team who must wear white headbands and throw, kick, or in any way pass the Quadball through the opposing team's hoops to score 10 points and attempt to stop the other team from doing so.

-**Dead dodgeball**—A dodgeball which cannot inflict the knockout effect due to not being live (see: *5.2.2.
-Live Dodgeball)*.
+**Dead dodgeball**—A dodgeball which cannot inflict the knockout effect due to not being live (see: *[5.2.2.
+Live Dodgeball](#522-live-dodgeball)*).

-**Dead Quadball**—A Quadball which must be made live before it can be played normally or used to score. (see: *4.2.1.
-Dead Quadball*).
+**Dead Quadball**—A Quadball which must be made live before it can be played normally or used to score. (see: *[4.2.1.
+Dead Quadball](#421-dead-quadball)*).

 **Flag period**—The period of play after the seeker floor where seekers and the flag are added into regular game play.

-**Flag Runner**—A game official who is tasked with protecting the flag from being caught (see: *10.1.9.
-The Flag Runner*).
+**Flag Runner**—A game official who is tasked with protecting the flag from being caught (see: *[10.1.9.
+The Flag Runner](#1019-the-flag-runner)*).

-**Flag tail**—The fabric sleeve which contains a ball and must be attached to the back of the flag runner’s shorts.
-It is worth 35 points and may end the game (see: *2.3.3.
-The Flag*).
+**Flag tail**—The fabric sleeve which contains a ball and must be attached to the back of the flag runner's shorts.
+It is worth 35 points and may end the game (see: *[2.3.3.
+The Flag](#233-the-flag)*).

 **Free dodgeball**—A dodgeball that is not in the possession of a beater on either team.

 **Game time**—The official time of any given game, measured from the start of brooms up until the end of the final period of the game but paused for stoppages in play and between periods.

-**Good goal**—Ten points are scored for a team when the Quadball in any way passes entirely through their opponent’s hoops and the goal is confirmed as good (See: 4.1.1.
-Good Goal).
+**Good goal**—Ten points are scored for a team when the Quadball in any way passes entirely through their opponent's hoops and the goal is confirmed as good (see: *[4.1.1.
+Good Goal](#411-good-goal)*).

 **Helpless receiver**—A receiver who is in the process of catching a ball that is in the air.
 A player does not have to leave the ground in order to be considered a helpless receiver.
 A receiver remains helpless until they establish their footing on the ground and have time to brace for contact.
-It is illegal to push, charge, tackle, or wrap a helpless receiver (see: *6.3.5.
-Helpless Receiver*).
+It is illegal to push, charge, tackle, or wrap a helpless receiver (see: *[6.3.5.
+Helpless Receiver](#635-helpless-receiver)*).

-**Hoop**—A hoop-loop and the pole it is attached to (see: *2.2.2.
-Hoop Shape*).
+**Hoop**—A hoop-loop and the pole it is attached to (see: *[2.2.2.
+Hoop Shape](#222-hoop-shape)*).
 The hoop base is not considered part of the hoop.
 Players must touch one of their non-dislodged hoops before remounting to complete the knockout procedure.

-**Hoop loop**—The 33” inner diameter circle through which the Quadball must pass to score a goal (see: *2.2.2.
-Hoop Shape*).
+**Hoop loop**—The 33” inner diameter circle through which the Quadball must pass to score a goal (see: *[2.2.2.
+Hoop Shape](#222-hoop-shape)*).

 **Incidental Contact** \- Contact that occurs for a short duration and does not affect the overall state of the game.
 Incidental contact should **not** transfer enough force between players to move a player from their current position.